 Therapeutic Foster Care

 The Therapeutic Foster Care (TFC) program began at Elks Aidmore in March of 2012.
 The program allows youth in foster care to receive services through a foster family setting.
 Foster families are recruited, thoroughly screened and highly trained to meet the therapeutic needs of youth placed in their homes.
-Primary service areas include Conyers and the Metro Atlanta areas, with a satellite office recently opened in Valdosta.
-The agency is currently branching out to the Athens (Clarke County) and surrounding area.
+Primary service areas include Conyers and the Metro Atlanta areas, with satellite offices in Dalton, Savannah and Valdosta.
+The agency is working with the “Home in Five” initiative in Athens (Clarke County) and surrounding area.

 Common difficulties with TFC youth include arguing; refusing to follow directions, temper tantrums, lying, cursing, stealing, bedwetting, poor hygiene, school difficulties, and problems getting along with peers and/or adults.
 The youth in the TFC program generally have mental health difficulties including depression, anxiety, Attention Deficit/Hyperactivity Disorder (AD/HD), and Post Traumatic Stress Disorder (PTSD), and most of them take medication to help them function better.
 Each child is assigned to a Family Consultant who acts as a supportive liaison to ensure that the child’s therapeutic, academic and medical needs are met.
 Family Consultants work closely with the child, the foster parent and all parties involved.
 Youth in Elks Aidmore’s TFC program receive weekly individual therapy from a licensed provider in the community, as referred by DFCS Case Manager and/or Elks Aidmore Family Consultant.
 The youth and foster parent meet monthly with the psychiatrist to ensure that the youth’s medication is appropriate.
 Children and adolescents are enrolled in a school in their county.
 Most youth receive special education services and some attend a special psycho-educational center.